 Types of Surgery for Colon Cancer

 For colon cancer that’s been detected in its early stages, such as stage zero or early stage 1, surgeons can perform essentially the same procedure as a colonoscopy.
-With a colonoscopy, surgeons use a long tube called a colonscope that has a video camera at the end.
+With a colonoscopy, surgeons use a long tube called a colonoscope that has a video camera at the end.
 The scope is inserted in the rectum and then guided up to the colon.
-With special long tools such as a wire loop inserted through the colonscope, surgeons can remove polyps, which are abnormal tissue growths, as well as small cancers in the colon lining.
+With special long tools such as a wire loop inserted through the colonoscope, surgeons can remove polyps, which are abnormal tissue growths, as well as small cancers in the colon lining.
+This is also done by specialized gastroenterologists.

 For colon cancer that’s too large to remove via colonoscopy, surgeons will remove the area of the colon with cancerous growth, as well as some of the healthy tissue surrounding it.
 Then, they will attach the two separated parts of the colon together.
 You can think of it like attaching two pipes together, Sanchez describes.